TommyTran732/Windows-Setup/Group Policies Objects/Default Domain Policy/Security Options.md

 `Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\Security Options`

+- Domain controller: LDAP server signing requirements: Require signing (**Follow this guide to setup LDAPS if you do not have key server: https://www.dvolve.net/blog/2019/12/using-lets-encrypt-for-active-directory-domain-controller-certificates/**)
+- Domain controller: LDAP server channel binding token requirements: Always
+- Network security: LDAP client signing requirements: Require signing
 - User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode -> Prompt for credentials
 - User Account Control: Only elevate executables that are signed and validated -> Enabled
 - User Account Control: Switch to the secure desktop when prompting for elevation -> Enabled (Docs says it is enabled by default, but it is off on my Parallels VM somehow)
-- Network security: LDAP client signing requirements: Require signing (**Follow this guide to setup LDAPS if you do not have key server: https://www.dvolve.net/blog/2019/12/using-lets-encrypt-for-active-directory-domain-controller-certificates/**)